 After harvesting the potatoes:

 - Don’t leave them in the sun too long.
 Light exposure turns the skins green and can burn the potatoes, and creates soft areas that will rot.

-Because we have two short growing seasons here in the low desert of Arizona, I separated my potatoes into larger ones for eating and kept the smaller ones to use for seed potatoes in the fall.
+I separated my potatoes into larger ones for eating and kept the smaller ones to use for seed potatoes in the fall.